petrelharp/popgen-visualization-course/outline.md

 Outline
 -------

-1. PCA and visualization
+1. PCA and visualization (45min)
     -   Goal: low-dimensional summary.
     -   In practice: examples from the literature
-    -   Words about PCA
+    -   Properties of PCA
         -   direction of maximum variation: weights on alleles
         -   decomposition of variance
         -   matrix decompositions